Period Pain Acupuncture

 Related Services We Provide

-In addition to acupuncture, our practitioner is highly skilled in other techniques to help relieve your symptoms:
+In addition to acupuncture and/or Chinese herbal medicine, our practitioner is highly skilled in other techniques to help relieve your symptoms:

 Our practitioner offers diet and lifestyle advice when needed.
 Diet has a significant influence on your body.
 Certain foods, such as high-sugar products, is frequently associated with adverse symptoms.
 Stress and lack of exercise are also common in our modern world, negatively impacting our health.
 With the proper diet and lifestyle advice alongside your treatment, your symptoms should lessen.